Cooks Wall Rock Climbing

 This is a fun winter cliff that's broken into 4 primary sections:

 3. West Walls (aka Cooks Fin)

 Cooks is not Moores although they are sister cliffs.
 They are not really even similar.
 The holds, the texture, even the shape of the cliff and formation of the individual walls are distinctly different from Cooks to Moores.
 They are each unique and have their own style and character.
-And although Cooks is more like Pilot and Sauratown, Cooks has not had the 15-20 years worth of steady traffic to clean up the routes, so always keep this in mind.
+And although Cooks is more like Pilot and Sauratown, Cooks has not had the 20 years worth of steady traffic to clean up the routes, so always keep this in mind.
 A roughly 1 hour hike in has kept many at bay over the years and is largely to blame.
 But even to this day in 2017, Cooks has never been published or well documented so traffic has been minimal although the routes are pleasant and fun.
 But who can blame anyone: with Moores being world class, Pilot's access and Sauratown being the ultimate outdoor climbing gym, Cooks has not had its day.
-It is a very worthy endeavor though if you want an alternative to the norm and don't mind the hike.
+It is a very worthy endeavor though, if you want an alternative to the norm and don't mind the hike.
 The routes are generally 60'-100', the angle is usually steep to really steep and the rock is predominantly good to great.
-Cooks is known though for it's typically small loose rock in certain spots so use caution and consider a helmet for the belayer in some areas or use one in general for safety.
-Bring a rack if you don't want to be limited as many routes are mixed or predominantly gear but you can still climb a good bit with just quicks.
+Cooks is known though for its typically small loose rock in certain spots, so use caution and consider a helmet for the belayer in some areas or use one in general for safety.
+Bring a rack if you don't want to be limited, as many routes are mixed or predominantly gear but you can still climb a good bit with just quicks.
 And as Nathan stated above, Cooks can get somewhat windy so prepare accordingly.